-“Me neither.”
-Jake and Bat put their borrowed shoes back where they thought they came from.
+Jake and Bat placed their borrowed shoes next to the others.
 Jake closed the outer door partway, then carefully set the gun latch.
 Then they closed the outer door, spun the wheel, and the lock made a loud click.
 Jake picked up the rock he had dropped to check for water.
 He also picked up a few leaves and stuffed them in his pocket.

 They climbed back to the surface, moved the manhole cover back, and covered it with dirt and leaves.
 Bat put the metal pole back where he found it, and they made sure the area looked as natural as possible.

-“It looks that way.”
-Bat said.
+“It looks that way,” Bat concluded.
 “Are you sure they were monitoring the phone lines?”

 “I’m no expert, but that’s what it looks like.
-The thing is that, for my job at DMWD, I have a huge map of all the phone lines in the area.”
+The thing is that, for my job at DMWD, I have an enormous map of all the phone lines in the area.”

 “No phone lines go anywhere near here.
-And those were really deep; far deeper than normal phone lines.”
+And those were deep, far deeper than normal phone lines.”